Xenoveritas/js-timer/README.md

-# JavaScript Timer
+# Timer module

-Simple API for generating JavaScript countdown timers or clocks.
+A simple JavaScript module for generating countdown timers or clocks.
+Check out `demo.html` for a brief demo of creating a simple clock in the browser and `demo.js` for a demo of using this in [Node.js](http://nodejs.org).

 ## `Timer` class